minnesota-connections-academy/biology-announcements/_posts/2020-11-3-carrying-capacity.md

 {% include youtube.html id='rXlyYFXyfIM'%}

-Next is a video from my good friend (just kidding - I wish he was though) Hank Green at (Crash Course)[https://thecrashcourse.com/about].
+Next is a video from my good friend (just kidding - I wish he was though) Hank Green at [Crash Course](https://thecrashcourse.com/about).
 This video covers pretty much the same thing but with more humor.

 {% include youtube.html id='RBOsqmBQBQk'%}

-- Mr. Sweeney
+-Mr. Sweeney